julien-jacob/wplingua/readme.txt

 Danish ∘ Dutch ∘ English ∘ Finnish ∘ French ∘ German ∘ Hindi ∘ Hungarian ∘ Indonesian ∘ Italian ∘ Japanese ∘ Korean ∘ Portuguese ∘ Spanish ∘ Swedish

+You can contribute to the translation of the [wpLingua plugin on translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/wplingua/) and contribute to the editing of [PO/MO translation files on GitHub](https://github.com/julien-jacob/wplingua/tree/develop/languages).

 ### 🔌 Theme and plugin compatibility ###
 The method used by wpLingua to translate website texts ensures compatibility with most themes and plugins.